goshng/polap/src/polaplib/man/v0.4/manuscript-supp.md

 polap assemble --test
 ```

-You should check if there is a file named `2-oga.gfa` at the curent directory.
+There is a file named `2-oga.gfa` at the curent directory.
 One could extract a sequence file from `2-oga.gfa` and name it `mt.0.fasta` using `Bandage` software.
 For testing purpose, we polish the extracted sequence.